AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/v2-docs/initialization.md

 You can add authentication to secure specific routes in your application by just adding `canActivate: [MsalGuard]` to your route definition.
 It can be added at the parent or child routes.
 When a user visits these routes, the library will prompt the user to authenticate.

+**Note:** While the `MsalGuard` is done with best effort, it is a convenience feature intended to improve the user experience and, as such, should not be relied upon for security.
+Attackers can potentially get around client-side guards, and you should ensure that the server does not return any data the user should not access.

+You may also need a route guard that addresses specific needs.
+We encourage you to write your own guard if `MsalGuard` does not meet all those needs.

+SEe this example of a route defined with the `MsalGuard`:

 ```js
   {
     path: 'profile',